readmire/code-offload/README.md

 c.doC(new byte[80]);

-The framework starts to profile each object and its methods to create method call graph in Figure 1.
+The framework starts to profile each object and its methods to create the method call graph in Figure 1.

-Then this method call graph is converted to the cost graph in order to apply partitioning algorithms to find best partition for productive code offloading.
+Then this method call graph is converted to a cost graph in order to apply partitioning algorithms to find best partition for productive code offloading.
 ---

 in app/src/main/java/readmire/offloadingframework/